 Nutrition for Healthy Teeth

 Remember that teeth are alive and part of the body, which needs to be supported by good nutrition from the inside out.
 Check out this article about nutrition for teeth, including why milk may not be great.
+Sugar is definitely not good for teeth.

 Bonus Brushing Tips (if you’re having difficulty)